-Official Website-

 Who and what I like to read

-All writers are artists, and I truly appreciate unique ideas and a love of storytelling... but I do have some faves and I covet them.
+All writers are artists, and I truly appreciate unique ideas and a love of storytelling, but I do have some faves and I covet them.
 When it comes to non-fiction, I enjoy archaeology and human history and learning about the migration of peoples.
 As for fiction, I love a good romance or an epic fantasy.
 For me, it doesn't get any better than Evelyn Rogers' Devil in the Dark, Desert Heat, or The Ghost of Carnal Cove; and J.R.R.
 Tolkien's timeless tales of Middle Earth.
-When I find a good story, I usually can’t stop reading until it ends... or until I fall involuntarily to sleep (like I've done so many nights reading both of the aforementioned authors).
+When I find a good story, I usually can’t stop reading for hours—either until the end or until I fall involuntarily to sleep!
 My favorite time to read is before bed, so this happens a lot.

 My advice to new writers

-Some of the best times I’ve had were while reading unpolished, informal stories by writers who are just starting out.
+I ran a fiction and discussion forum from 2000-2020.
+Some of the best times I’ve had were there, reading unpolished, informal stories by writers who are just starting out and witnessing all of us become better writers over time.
+I've learned a lot from other creatives and continue to do so.
 There is something special about writers who do it for fun.
-They aren’t paid for their work, they write from the heart and for their own pleasure.
-And therein, magic can be found.
+They aren’t paid for their work; they write from the heart and for their own pleasure, and therein, magic can be found.
 Our stories are personal works of art—self-expression in one of its most beautiful forms.
-As I said in a poem for a sculptor I know, [your personal creation] is “a spark of the unseen soul come to brilliant life”.
 If it’s a peaceful part of you, then nurture it.
 Take note of suggestions, read a lot, and allow yourself to grow.
 As time goes on, I continue to learn from seasoned writers how to hone my skills, but it's often the beginners who remind me to enjoy myself.